Skip to content

 Let It Go

-Knowing we don’t have to excuse people or downplay what they’ve done to forgive them is an extraordinary boost upward.
-It helps us to the next step; visualize yourself setting them and their trespasses down at God’s feet and leaving it in His hands.
+Knowing we don’t have to excuse people or downplay what they’ve done to forgive them is a notable boost upward.
+It helps us to the next step; visualize yourself setting them and their trespasses down at God’s feet and leaving them in His hands.

-These next verses are short and simple, and I especially love the instructions to “let it go” in verse 11:
+These following verses are short and straightforward, and I especially love the instructions to “let it go” in verse 11:

 10 I, the Lord, will forgive whom I will forgive, but of you it is required to forgive all men.